-WLD 1073 Welding Theory II
+WLD 1073 Welding Theory II 3 credits (2 lec., 2 lab)

 A continuation of WLD 1063 Welding Theory I with a review for new students.
 Weld testing, certification welding, welding defects and the theory and operation of inert gas welding processes are some of the areas covered.
 Material is presented in lecture and discussion form.
 Review areas include safety, material preparation, and material fit up.